The General Data Protection Regulation (GDPR) is coming into force on May 25th, 2018 and you and your photograph business need to be ready.

 What are your responsibilities regarding data protection?

-As a business which collects personal data (usually when people sign up to join your email marketing list or becomes a client), you’re effectively the ‘Data Collector’.
-And as such, you have a responsibility – even under current data protection rules – to ensure that you are compliant with data protection law.
+As a business which collects personal data – in the form of names and email addresses typically, when people sign up to join your email marketing list or becomes a client – or, in the form of photos you create when hired by your photography clients, you’re effectively the ‘Data Collector’.
+And as such, you have a responsibility to ensure that you are compliant with data protection law.

 Essentially, you must protect the consumer and prevent their data getting into the wrong hands and being abused.